kdgursahani/fetch-data-takehome/README.md

 2. What other components would you want to add to make this production-ready?
- - If the process of connecting to the Postgres database is a frequent one, we can create a postgres_operations.py file consists of the appropriate function to connect to Postgres.
+ - If the process of connecting to the Postgres database is a frequent one, we can create a postgres_operations.py file which consists of the appropriate function to connect to Postgres.
  - This callable method can be used for other similar applications as well, within the company's shared repository.
    This would reduce redundancy in code.
  - As mentioned earlier, Kubernetes cluster would simplify deployment on a large scale.